-The Best Speakers To Use With Your Amazon Echo Dot
+Best Speakers To Use With Your Amazon Echo Dot

 Best for portability

 Why bother with buying multiple Amazon Echo Dots when you can buy a speaker that powers your single Echo Dot so it can come with you wherever you are in the house?
-The Bliiq Ininite X is a Bluetooth speaker designed for rugged outdoor use, but the inclusion of a USB port for charging other things with its internal battery means your Echo Dot is now able to go anywhere there's a WiFi connection.
+VAUX is one of several speaker designers clever enough to make the body of the speaker something that can actually hold the Echo Dot while in use, so it not only powers the brains of the operation but makes the whole system a single portable unit.

-This speaker will also add enough extra volume to your Echo Dot that you don't need to worry about needing to attach it to your hip.
-Just connect the Dot to the speaker, turn on the power, and you've got an Amazon Echo that can jump from room to room with no power outlet required.
+This $50 speaker promises six hours of portable run time, and the dual 52mm drivers will certainly make this little Echo Dot fill a room with sound.
+Best of all, you don't need a different power cord to charge this combined unit.
+The charger you used to power the Echo Dot is also capable of charging this speaker.

 Bottom line: If portability is your goal, this is a great place to start.